CtrlK

 Specificity

 Names the domain (Azure AI Agents SDK for Java) and lists some concepts (threads, messages, runs, tools), but these are more like SDK abstractions than concrete user-facing actions.
-It doesn't describe specific actions like 'create agents', 'manage conversation threads', or 'execute tool calls'.
+It doesn't describe specific tasks like 'create agents', 'manage conversation threads', or 'execute tool calls'.

 2 / 3